THE MOST IMPORTANT SELLER’S DECISION

 I know what you are thinking!
 You think this blog is going to be all about persuading homeowners to choose to use a professional stager; or convincing your seller to use one if you are a real estate agent.
-Well, while I do believe that having the advice and help of a qualified stager is incredibly important and downright vital, I don’t believe it is the most important thing that needs to happen when it is decided to sell a home!
+Well, while I do believe that having the advice and help of a qualified stager is incredibly important and downright vital, I don’t believe it is the most important thing that needs to happen when the seller decides to sell their home!

 So what is this most important decision?
-After all, isn’t it enough to have decided to sell?
+After all, isn’t it enough to have a seller’s decision to sell?
 Isn’t that the biggest obstacle to overcome?
-“To List or Not To List,” that is the question, right?
+“To List or Not To List,” is the question, right?
 Well, no, in fact, the most important decision is to do what many sellers can’t quite do and that is to DISCONNECT EMOTIONALLY.

 What does it mean to disconnect from a home emotionally?
 One’s home is not just a house; it is an emotional place, a place of comfort and respite, a place where memories have been made, and life takes place.
 It represents our investment, in not only the purchase, but also in the moments there where we have exchanged joys and sorrows, conversation, meals, and the many experiences that we treasure.
 Home should be emotional, but when the time comes to put your home on the market, that switch must not just be turned off, but truly unplugged!
 In your mind and heart, the home has to become just a house again.

 For some people, the mere thought of taking that emotional value away is unfathomable.
-I’ve run into this so many times as I have consulted with homeowners.
+I’ve encountered this so many times as I have consulted with homeowners.
 They believe that even after they move, the new owners will somehow honor their decorating, their memories, and their investment.
 They want to believe that even after the home is sold, they will still be a part of it.
 Holding onto this belief clouds their judgment and makes the home sale process difficult.
-This includes making decisions about home updates, staging, and in the negotiation when a buyer does make an offer.
+This includes making decisions about home updates, staging, and negotiating when a buyer makes an offer.

-By choosing to emotionally disconnect and to consciously decide to do what is necessary to sell the home, they make way for prospective buyers to see the house as their own home.
-Put simply, the emotional attachment that magnetizes you to your home, will de-magnetize potential buyers to the property.
+By choosing to disconnect emotionally and consciously decide to do what is necessary to sell the home, they make way for prospective buyers to see the house as their own home.
+Put simply, the emotional attachment that magnetizes you to your home will de-magnetize potential buyers of the property.
 It is important to do everything necessary to rip the band-aid off of your psychological connection.